tonebarbosa/cogsi-1190404-1191106-1190699/CA2/Grupo19-1190914-1191018-1191042/README.md

 ![img_10.png](pictures/img_10.png)

-### Step 2- Adding Unit Tests and Configuring Ant for JUnit

 Next, we set up unit testing using JUnit in Ant.
 For this, we created a target named test which compiles the test classes and runs them using the junit task: